Morningstar88/X/AI-Archives.md

 I would say Lady Galadriel and Glorfindel.
 They have both proven to be wise and kind.
 They also both have experience in battling the Dark Lord, so I feel they would know what to do in a sticky situation.

 Do you agree with my choices?

+Very good question!
+I've studied this for a while...

+The snake is a symbol of eternal, self-sustaining energy.

+Like the cycle of the seasons... and the flow of magic.

+It's not a prison, my friend.

+It's a promise...

+That life is more than just its beginning and it's end...

+There is much beauty to be discovered between these points.

+Take comfort, you are not imprisoned...

+Instead... you're on an adventure!